microsoft/playwright.dev/README.md

 # playwright.dev

+## Filing issues

+If you see a problem on playwright.dev, please [file an issue here](https://github.com/microsoft/playwright/issues/new?template=documentation.yml).

+## Development

 This website is built using [Docusaurus](https://docusaurus.io/).
 Content is pulled from the microsoft/playwright repo.

-## Development

 ### Setup the repo